samuelfirst/talis/README.md

 ## Todo:
 - [ ] private message response and @response integration
-- [ ] filter out messages from the bot itself to prevent any loops or unwanted behavior
 - [ ] ai/consumer_to_file.py  --> data/debug_*.txt (compress please)
 - [ ] The messages AI/spam.py messages sent to the bot is user input and not escaped properly.
 Create an interface to filter out piped messages.
-- [ ] Parse out CommandConsumer into a service instead of putting it in the main bot
+- [x] Parse out CommandConsumer into a service instead of putting it in the main bot
 - [x] Recent data structure change for kafka has revealed encapsulation issues - see queueing/dequeing files.
 Implement a parser.
 - [ ] Build Kafka Schema for data construction
 - [ ] utf-8 all over the place, fix